tobiasveiga/scc0251_final_project/FINAL_REPORT.md

 **2) Grayscale transformation:** From the blurred image a grayscale image was generated

-**3) Thresholding:** Adaptative gaussian thresholding ws applied to the grayscale image.
+**3) Thresholding:** Adaptative gaussian thresholding was applied to the grayscale image.
 Global thresholding was not interesting since in study enviroments, light sources and shadows can make the notebook paper have a large range of brightness for the whole content.
 The idea here was to get all possible visible lines.
 This method worked very well for detecting most of what can be perceived as line.
 Unfornatelly a few important lines started to fade and not look connected anymore

 **4) HUE filtering:** The HUE was filtered according to the selected pen color.
 A HUE range is selected for each pen color and everything that is not in this range is removed.
 This generated weird images, but was enough for not selecting lines with pen colors that were not selected.
-Unfornatelly, just like with the precious filter, this one also degenerated some important lines, and even more.
+Unfornatelly, just like with the previous filter, this one also degenerated some important lines, and even more than the one before.

 **5) Combining + Dilation:** Both the grayscale thresholded image and the HUE filtered image are binary images which allow us to apply binary operations.
 In this case, a new binary image was created by applying the AND operation with both binary images.
 This new image contains de desired contour but has contour is degenerated because it contains many holes.
 Also there are many fragments of other image objects that may be too close to the desired contour.
 The image was dilated to fix some holes.